Jung Ho-yeon: 2020–present: Acting career

-Jung decided to start her career in acting because of the short life span of model careers, which she felt as her work in modeling began to decrease.
-While modeling overseas, Jung periodically returned to South Korea during holidays to take acting lessons, and took three months' worth of acting lessons altogether.
-She also improved her English in order to help her learn acting.
+Jung decided to start her career in acting because of the short lifespan of modeling careers, which she felt as her work in modeling began to decrease.
+While modeling overseas, Jung periodically returned to South Korea during holidays to take acting lessons, accumulating three months' worth of lessons altogether.
+She also improved her English in order to aid her acting studies.

 In January 2020, Jung was signed to Korean talent agency Saram Entertainment.
-She made her acting debut in the first season of the 2021 Netflix K-drama Squid Game in which she played Kang Sae-byeok, a North Korean defector and pickpocket who needs money to support her younger brother and track down her mother in North Korea.
+She made her acting debut in the first season of the 2021 Netflix series Squid Game in which she played Kang Sae-byeok, a North Korean defector and pickpocket who needs money to support her younger brother and track down her mother in North Korea.
 One month after signing with Saram, she was given three scenes from the show's script, and auditioned for the role via video while in New York for Fashion Week.
 She was then asked by director Hwang Dong-hyuk to audition again in person in South Korea, where she was given the part immediately.
 She studied for the role of Sae-byeok by practicing her character's Hamgyŏng dialect with real North Korean defectors, watching documentaries about North Korean defectors, and learning martial arts.
 She also drew upon her own feelings of loneliness while modeling overseas to build the character, and wrote a daily diary from her character's perspective.

-Sae-byeok became a fan favorite, and Jung was called Squid Games breakout star by critics.
+Sae-byeok became a fan favorite, and Jung was hailed by critics as Squid Games breakout star.
 For her performance on the show, Jung won the Screen Actors Guild Award for Outstanding Performance by a Female Actor in a Drama Series at the 28th Screen Actors Guild Awards.
 This nomination made her the second actress of Asian as well as Korean descent to receive an individual SAG Award nomination.
 Her win, along with costar Lee Jung-jae winning the respective male award, made history for the show becoming the first non-English language television series to win at the SAG Awards.
 She was also nominated along with her costars for the Screen Actors Guild Award for Outstanding Performance by an Ensemble in a Drama Series.